pe1l1nl1/23007/Psychology/20092023CourseDescription.md

 1. To read a scientific paper and present it in practical class
 2. To read a compulsory reading book, relate it to topics in practical class
-3. Different behavioral experiments, in accordance to topics in seminars,
-4. for example conflict solving, motivational conversation, cognitive t bias recognition
+3. Different behavioural experiments, in accordance to topics in seminars, for example, conflict solving, motivational conversation, cognitive t bias recognition

 **Psychotherapy**

 1. Independent study of compulsory reading
-2. To present one psychological( ego) defense mechanism ( from G. Vailant “ Ego adaptation” or other source, available in Library) , present it in small group.
+2. To present one psychological( ego) defence mechanism ( from G. Vailant's “ Ego adaptation” or other sources, available in the Library), present it in a small group.
-3. To find one adaptive example of defense mechanism and maladaptive expression , preferably, in medicals situation.
-To discuss it in small group to prepare presentation.
+3. To find one adaptive example of defense mechanism and maladaptive expression, preferably, in medical situation.
+Discuss it in small groups to prepare a presentation.
 Present it in practical class